OpenUpSA/elections-api/README.md

 ### Filter options

-Results may be filtered by specifying an ID for any of the area variables.
-Here are some examples:
+With the endpoints given above, you can either access a single object of interest (by specifying an id) or a list of all available objects (e.g. all the wards in the country).
+This covers a lot of use cases, but there may be situations where you may want a more specific list of results.
+For example, you may want to look at all of the wards in a given municipality, or all of the municipalities in a given province.

+For this purpose, the following filters are included in the API:

     ?province=EASTERN%20CAPE
     ?municipality=EKU
     ?ward=79300006
     ?voting_district=79300006

+They allow you to efficiently access the child-records of some specified parent area.

 ### Other options

-If you just want to retrieve a list of the available areas, without all the overhead of including results, you can add the following optional query parameter:

-    ?include_results=False
+TODO: option for retrieving area records without results

 TODO: add GeoJSON shapes where available